Getting a Mexican Tourist Card (FMM) at El Chaparral Border Crossing

 Where is the new immigration office at El Chaparral located?

-As you cross the border, the new, small immigration office is in the blue, modern building that says SAT Aduanas
+As you cross the border, the small immigration office is in the blue SAT Aduanas building

 on the right.
 The entrance to the office is on the outside of the building up a few stairs.